-Overall Member Cost SI hare Provisions In-Network Benefits Out-of-Network Benefits Deductible The deductible is the cost you have to pay for certain covered services during your annual coverage period before benefits will be paid for those covered services .
-Your deductible per plan ye ar is: \$0 per member \$0 per family \$250 per member No family limit This deductible applies to all out-of-network benefits except prescription drugs and supplies and certain covered services as noted in this chart.
-Any costs you pay for in-network benefits will not be applied toward the out-of-network deductible .
+Overall Member Cost Share Provisions In-Network Benefits Out-of-Network Benefits Deductible The deductible is the cost you have to pay for certain covered services during your annual coverage period before benefits will be paid for those covered services .
+Your deductible per plan year is: \$0 per member \$250 per member except prescription drugs an This deductible applies to all out-of-network benefits except prescription drugs and supplies and certain \$0 per family No family limit Any costs you pay for in-network benefits will not be applied toward the out-of-network deductible . covered services as noted in this chart.
 The family deductible can be met by eligible costs incurred by any combination of members enrolled under the same family plan.
 But, no one member will have to pay more than the per member deductible .
-Out-of-Pocket Maximun 1 The out-of-pocket maximum is the most you could pay during your annual coverage period for your share of the costs for covered services .
-Your out-of-pocket maximum m per plan year is: \$3,500 per member \$7,000 per family \$7,000 per member \$14,000 per family This out-of-pocket maximum copayments, and coinsurance services. n is a total of the deductible, ce you pay for covered The amounts shown above exclude cost share you pay for your prescription drug benefits. services.
+Out-of-Pocket Maximum The out-of-pocket maximum is the most you could pay during your annual coverage period for your share of the costs for covered services .
+Your out-of-pocket maximus m per plan year is: \$3,500 per member \$7,000 per member This out-of-pocket maximum copayments, and coinsurance services. n is a total of the deductible, see you pay for covered \$7,000 per family \$14,000 per family The amounts shown above exclude cost share you pay for your prescription drug benefits. services.
 Your cost share amounts will count toward both the in-network out-of-pocket maximum and the out-of-network out-of-pocket maximum .
-And a separate out-of-pocket maximum for prescription drug benefits Not applicable \$2,000 per family The family out-of-pocket maximum can be met by eligible costs incurred by any combination of members enrolled under the same family plan.
+And a separate out-of-pocket maximum for prescription drug benefits \$1,000 per member \$2,000 per family Not applicable The family out-of-pocket maximum can be met by eligible costs incurred by any combination of members enrolled under the same family plan.
 But, no one member will have to pay more than the per member out-of-pocket maximum .
-Overall Benefit Maximu m None Covered Services In-Network Benefits Your Cost Is: Out-of-Network Benefits Your Cost Is: Admissions for Inpatient Medical In a General Hospital and Surgical Care Hospital services \$250 copayment per admission, then 10% 20% after deductible Physician and other covered professional provider services \$200 copayment per surgery (\$100 copayment for removal of impacted teeth), then 10% 20% after deductible In a Chronic Disease Hospital (same as admissions in a General Hospital) (same as admissions in a General Hospital)
+Overall Benefit Maximu Overall Benefit Maximum None Covered Services In-Network Benefits Your Cost Is: Out-of-Network Benefits Your Cost Is: Admissions for • In a General Hospital Inpatient Medical and Surgical Care Hospital services \$250 copayment per admission, then 10% 20% after deductible Physician and other covered professional provider services \$200 copayment per surgery (\$100 copayment for removal of impacted teeth), then 10% 20% after deductible In a Chronic Disease Hospital (same as admissions in a General Hospital) (same as admissions in a General Hospital)